podongy/podongy.github.io/_posts/2020-08-03-python_tips.md

 log(3)    -> [1,3] (not [3])
 ```

+* Use Threads for Blocking I/O, Avoid for Parallelism
+> Python threads can’t run bytecode in parallel on multiple CPU cores because of the
+> global interpreter lock (GIL)

+* Use Lock to Prevent Data Races in Threads
+> Although only one Python thread runs at a time, the GIL will not protect you.

+* Define Function Decorators with functools.wraps

 # * Pythonic Codes
 * Consider Generator Expressions for Large Comprehensions
 * Prefer Public Attributes Over Private Ones